dongjokim03/Ants_behavior/README.md

 # Training and simulation of ants behavior
 Original code for the "Ants Aggregate by Escaping from an Information Void"\
-Please read /How_to_use.txt, /Training/Readme_training.txt, and /Simulation/Readme_simulation.txt
+⚠️Please read /How_to_use.txt, /Training/Readme_training.txt, and /Simulation/Readme_simulation.txt

 ## Environments
 - Python 3.7.0